adamsp/speakman-website/source/about/index.markdown

 footer: true
 ---

-I write code; some of it bad, some of it good.
-I'm working hard to write less of the bad.

-This site will cover my adventures as I dabble in all sorts of different technologies.

 I'm currently living in Auckland, New Zealand, and am looking for a development job - I've been on holiday since the end of November 2012 and am looking to get back into work.
 If you're interested in hiring me (or in an interview, at least), you can tweet me [@adamsnz](https://twitter.com/adamsnz), <a href="mailto:adam@speakman.net.nz?Subject=Employment%20opportunity">email me</a>, or even contact me on [LinkedIn](http://www.linkedin.com/profile/view?id=137085845) if that's your thing.
 Ideally I'd like to work with something that utilises my Math background, before I forget it all - however I'm interested in hearing what's available in all different areas.

 I graduated from the University of Auckland in June 2011, majoring in Computer Science with a heavy Math influence in my selected papers.
 My experience includes 18 months work at a company here in Auckland called [Pingar](http://pingar.com) where we developed a Natural Language Processing API for extracting useful information from unstructured text.
 My experience there included (but was not limited to) technologies such as C# (.NET 3.5/4), Java, Mercurial (Hg) source control, Amazon EMR/EC2/S3, NLP libraries such as Mallet.